 The laparoscope is a sterile surgical instrument that has special optics that allow small amounts of light to be transmitted effectively.
 Carbon dioxide gas is pumped through a channel in the laparoscope into the abdomen.
 This creates a space within which the surgeon can look or operate.

-A laparoscopy is performed under a general anaesthetic.
+A laparoscopy is performed under a general anesthetic.
 A small cut measuring 1 to 2cm is made in or just below the belly-button.
 Through this cut, the laparoscope is gently introduced into the abdomen.

 Additional instruments are often required.
 These are usually introduced via even smaller cuts in the skin above or to the side of the pubic hair.